Xubuntu/wiki.xubuntu.org/content/qa/fine_tuning.md

 ## QA Team Contributor Information

-Further, more detailed, information can be found at the Xubuntu Team\'s [Contributor Documentation](https://docs.xubuntu.org/contributors/), Chapter 4 of which is specifically about the Xubuntu QA Team.
+Further, more detailed, information can be found at the Xubuntu Team's [Contributor Documentation](https://docs.xubuntu.org/contributors/), Chapter 4 of which is specifically about the Xubuntu QA Team.